posm/OpenMapKitServer/docs/posm-build-installation.md

 ## Your Data

-All of your data is stored in `/opt/omk/OpenMapKitServer/public`.
+All of your data are stored in `/opt/omk/OpenMapKitServer/public`.

+You can scp / sftp the

+forms `/opt/omk/OpenMapKitServer/public/forms`

+deployments `/opt/omk/OpenMapKitServer/public/deployments`

+submissions `/opt/omk/OpenMapKitServer/public/submissions`

-You can scp / sftp the forms (`/opt/omk/OpenMapKitServer/public/forms`), deployments (`/opt/omk/OpenMapKitServer/public/deployments`), and submissions directories (`/opt/omk/OpenMapKitServer/public/submissions`) from the server to backup and access your data.
+from the server to backup and access your data.
 There is no database, so all of your data are in these files.